bastien-payfit/linkedin-employee-scraper/README.md

+# Purpose
+Given a csv file with companies' linkedin urls to scrape, credentials to a linkedin account and a set of locations, this selenium scraper returns the number of employees of the companies in this set of locations.

+# I. Requirements ⚠️
+## A. Chrome Driver
+## B. Selenium
+## C. Parsel

+# II.
+Clone the repo 👬

+# III.
+File preparation 📑
+## A. Linkedin Credentials
+## B. Input Data

-# linkedin-employee-scraper
+# IV.
+Scrape 🚀
-A selenium scraper to get the number of employees on Linkedin in a specific location for a list of companies.